BHEESETTIANAND/Lunar_lander/README.md

 Action 3: Fire right orientation engine

-To see the output download the
+To see the output download the video file replay.mp4